 An example dealing with the exchange of money follows.
 Later this formulation is used a couple of times (#19, p.
 48, and #21, p.
 50) in examples that refer explicitly to the "rule of the three things".
-As we see, instead of referring to what is "similar" or "of the same kind" (cf. note 19) the CA here speaks about what is "mentioned by name two times".
-While the idea is the same, the words are different.^[233]
+As we see, instead of referring to what is "similar" or "of the same kind" (cf. note 20) the CA here speaks about what is "mentioned by name two times".
+While the idea is the same, the words are different.^[240]

 Much more often, however, the problem is reduced to a counterfactual formulation (invariably so in cases where the rule serves inside a more complex calculation).
-A simple instance is a question (#114, p.
-124) for two numbers the sum of whose squares is 64.
+A simple

-232 However, the CA is far from systematic.
+239 However, the CA is far from systematic.
 Within the sequence in question we also find a problem about repeated travels with gain and expenses (#4, p.
 33), solved step by step backwards (with no use of a scheme, as done in the Pisan Libro (above, p.
 169), and in #5, p.
 34, the grasping problem which we know from the Liber abbaci (above, p.
-96) - with the numerical parameters which Fibonacci shares with al-Karajī but merely with an indication of the solution, not even hinting at a method, and thus teaching absolutely nothing.
+95) - with the numerical parameters which Fibonacci shares with al-Karajī but merely with an indication of the solution, not even hinting at a method, and thus teaching absolutely nothing.
 The story is told in words that are very far from those of Fibonacci.

-233 "mentioned two times" is not totally absent from the later Italian record, but it must have been rare.
+240 "mentioned two times" is not totally absent from the later Italian record, but it must have been rare.
 I know it from only three sources, two of them from 1478.
 One is Pacioli's Perugia manuscript [ed.
 Calzoni & Cavazzoni 1996: 19f], which gives this as an alternative to the normal "similar" formulation (repeated with minimal change in the Summa [1494: fol.
-57^r]):
+57']):